StephenOTT/redis-stressor/README.md

 A demo app to test out the Sinatra + Sidekiq + Redis stack.
 Also integrated the Sidekiq dashboard via `config.ru`.

+Also contains Bootstrap and jQuery for good measure.

 ## Getting Started

 Start up Redis: